Skip to main content

 View Answer:

-Interview Response: Currying is an advanced procedure for working with functions.
+Interview Response: Currying is a technique in which a function is transformed into a sequence of functions, each accepting a single argument and ultimately returning the final result.
 It is used not only in JavaScript but in other languages as well.
 Currying is a transformation of functions that translates a function from callable as f(a, b, c) into callable as f(a)(b)(c).
 Currying does not call a function; it just transforms it.
 Currying allows us to extract partials quickly.

 Code Example: